alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/02_confirmed_anchor_rule.md

 - The confirmed project remains sovereign.
 - The controlled project URL protects the confirmed project from misuse.
 - The official confirmation record gives the confirmed project public credit.
-- The anchor records the line.
+- The anchor records recognized existence without merge.

 ## Approved Confirmation Statement